On the Beach (painting)

-On the Beach is a 1908 oil on canvas painting by Eugen de Blaas held in a private collection.
+On the Beach is a 1908 oil-on-canvas painting by the Italian painter Eugen de Blaas.
+It is held in a private collection.

 Description

 This 43.2 × 73.7 cm oil painting was created by Eugen de Blaas in 1908.
 The work centers on a clothed but barefoot woman.
 Standing on a beach, she places her hands behind her head.
 Next to her is a basket.
-The woman and the basket are detailed, while in the background, we see vegetation with little detail.
-The blur increases in the background with a body of water, buildings and the sky.
+The woman and the basket are detailed in contrast to the body of water behind her and the buildings on the distant shore.